libavg/libavg/sphinxdoc/app.rst

         .. py:method:: takeScreenshot(targetFolder='.')

             Takes a screenshot of what is currently visible on the screen.
 Normally bound to the keypress :kbd:`CTRL-p`.
+Screenshots are saved to the disk under the name 'App-nnn.png', where nnn is a sequence number.

     .. autoclass:: MainDiv

         This abstract class must be subclassed to write a libavg application.
 It is the main application entry point and should be the parent node for all application-created nodes.
 All the public methods are empty and don't do anything if not overridden.

         .. py:attribute:: VERSION